suttonr/rbd-simon-says/README.md

 }
 ```
 The loop function continually runs while the board is powered on.
 Statements in the loop function execute from top to bottom, once the last statement is run it restarts from the top.
 In this example we are again using the `digitalWrite` command, this time we set the first LED to a high voltage.
 We then wait for 1 second and then turn the light back off.
 This will continue to repeat blinking the first LED.
 > **Time**: You may notice that to wait for 1 second we used the command `delay(1000)`.
 The Arduino board runs about 16 million commands every second, there are many times when programs need to pause for very short periods of time.
-For this reason the `delay` command user milliseconds what are 1000 times smaller then a second so to wait for a second we need to wait for 1000 milliseconds.
+For this reason the `delay` command user milliseconds what are 1000 times smaller than a second so to wait for a second we need to wait for 1000 milliseconds.

 # Examples